-The goal of this task is to work with the PNNL HSP in an early hydrogen station design review for the station in Task 3, before the Recipient submits the station building plan to the authority having jurisdiction (AHJ) for the "plan check."
+The goal of this task is to work with the PNNL HSP in an early hydrogen station design review for the stations in Task 3, before the Recipient submits the station building plan to the authorities having jurisdiction (AHJ) for the "plan check."
+For the stations in this Agreement where no CEC funding is provided to the Recipient for equipment costs, this task can occur after the station building plans are submitted to the AHJs.

-• Develop and provide the station design to the PNNL HSP.
+- Develop and provide the station design to the PNNL HSP. - Provide the specifications for the hydrogen refueling equipment to the PNNL HSP. - Solicit input from the PNNL HSP on the station design and specifications. - Submit written notification of completion of the PNNL HSP design review to the CAM.

-- Provide the specifications for the hydrogen refueling equipment to the PNNL HSP. - Solicit input from the PNNL HSP on the station design and specifications. - Submit a written notification of completion of the PNNL HSP design review to the CAM.
+Written notification of completion of PNNL HSP design review.

-• Written notification of completion of PNNL HSP design review.
+Task 3.2 Station Engineering, Equipment Procurement, Site Installation The Recipient shall:

-Task 3.2 Station Engineering, Equipment Procurement, Site Installation
+- Prepare and submit an equipment list of components to be used in the stations, which may include, but is not limited to, dispensers, hydrogen storage technology, point of sale devices, compressors, chillers, and nozzles. - Order the equipment for each station, and submit written notification that the equipment has been ordered.

-- Prepare and submit an equipment list of components to be used in the station, which may include, but is not limited to, dispensers, hydrogen storage technology, point of sale devices, compressors, chillers, and nozzles. - Order the equipment and submit written notification that the equipment has been ordered. - Finalize the detailed engineering design of the station and equipment layout.
-Develop and assemble all of the necessary engineering drawings and documentation for submission to the AHJ for the station "plan check."
-Submit the documents to the AHJ, and provide CAM with written notification that the plan has been submitted to the AHJ. - Prepare and submit a notification after the equipment is assembled by the manufacturer, integrator, or assembler and is ready to be shipped. - Receive and accept the equipment.
-Notify CAM that equipment has been received. - Complete all station construction and equipment installation. - Submit a written notification of the completion of construction of the station and the equipment installation including photographic evidence and serial numbers for the equipment.
+- Finalize the detailed engineering designs of the stations and equipment layouts.
+Develop and assemble the necessary engineering drawings and documentation for submission to the AHJs for the station "plan checks."
+Submit the documents to the AHJs, and provide CAM with written notification that the plans have been submitted to the AHJs. - Prepare and submit a notification for each station after the equipment is assembled by the manufacturer, integrator, or assembler and is ready to be shipped. - Receive and accept the equipment for each station.
+Notify CAM that equipment has been received. - Complete all station construction and equipment installations. - Submit a written notification of the completion of construction of the stations and the equipment installations including photographic evidence and serial numbers for the equipment.